Home : BBW :

 I design and build everything from simple melamine storage cabinetry to complex hardwood built-ins.
 While I've probably done more painted built-ins than anything else, my preference is natural wood.

-For some examples of my cabinetry, see Built-ins and Furniture.
+For some examples of my cabinetry, see Built-ins and Furniture (or the browse menu on the left).
 The project descriptions contain information on design, materials and construction.
 I'll use this page to provide more general and detailed information about my cabinets - design, specifications, features, options, etc.

 If you have any questions, please Contact me.